fderepas/unix_memo/markdown/debug_probe.md

 };
 ```

-GPIO pins GP0 to 2 should be used to connect to UART for w5500-evb-pico as shown in pictures below.
+GPIO pins GP0 GP1 and GND should be used to connect to UART for w5500-evb-pico as shown in pictures below.

 ![W5500-EVB-Pico pins](https://github.com/fderepas/unix_memo/blob/main/img/w5500-evb-pico-pinout.png)